ssslaad/SwiggyClone/README.md

  - Maintainability: Smaller, focused components are easier to maintain and debug.
  - Separation of Concerns: Each component handles a specific part of the UI, making the codebase more organized.

-# Cross-Site Scripting Attacks (XSS)
-Cross-Site Scripting (XSS) attacks are a type of security vulnerability where an attacker injects malicious scripts into otherwise benign and trusted websites.
-These attacks occur when a web application includes untrusted data in its output without proper validation or escaping.
-Here are the main types of XSS attacks:

- - Reflected XSS: The malicious script is reflected off a web server, such as in an error message or search result.
-The script is executed immediately when the user interacts with the malicious link1.
- - Stored XSS: The malicious script is stored on the target server, such as in a database, comment field, or forum post.
-The script is executed when the data is retrieved and displayed to users.
- - DOM-based XSS: The vulnerability exists in the client-side code rather than the server-side code.
-The script is executed as a result of modifying the DOM environment in the victim’s browser.

-## How XSS Attacks Work
- - Injection: The attacker injects malicious code into a web application.
- - Execution: The malicious code is executed in the user’s browser.
- - Impact: The attacker can steal sensitive information, hijack user sessions, deface websites, or perform other malicious activities.

-## Prevention Tips
- - Input Validation: Always validate and sanitize user inputs.
- - Output Encoding: Encode data before rendering it in the browser.
- - Content Security Policy (CSP): Implement CSP to restrict the sources from which scripts can be executed.
- - Use Security Libraries: Utilize libraries and frameworks that automatically handle XSS vulnerabilities.

 # Conditional Rendering
   Sometimes, we need to render our component based on condition.
 In React, we can conditionally render JSX using JavaScript syntax like if statements, &&, and ? : operators.